BEMRosetta/BEMRosetta/install/README.md

 ## Windows
 No install is required.
 Just copy BEMRosetta.exe anywhere and dodge Windows warnings.

-## U++ POSIX/X11 installation
+## U++ POSIX installation

-Standard POSIX/X11 distribution of BEMRosetta comes as a source tarball.
+Standard POSIX distribution of BEMRosetta comes as a source tarball.

 Before compiling source code, you must install a few developpement packages.
-Many POSIX/X11 distributions provides developpement packages with the same names.
+Many POSIX distributions provides developpement packages with the same names.
 Sometimes, development package names do not match.
 You will have to find the corresponding names for your distribution.

 ### Debian/apt-get based distributions